hofrichter/doclets/README.md

 ```
 mvn clean install -P JavaMagazin
 ```
-The tests are still not representative ones ;-)
+The tests are still not representative ;-)